 Finally, the judge declined to toss retailer claims the Express Scripts/Medco combination could choke off competition in the dispensation of medicine requiring special handling, also known as clinical specialty drugs.

 “NACDS and NCPA appreciate that the judge has maintained several claims in this lawsuit,” the groups said today in a statement.
 “We are reviewing the decision to determine our next steps with regards to the case.”

 Express Scripts completed the acquisition on April 2 after receiving Federal Trade Commission approval.
 On April 25, Bissoon denied the retailers’ request she suspend the merger until ruling on their claims.

 Brian Henry, a spokesman for St. Louis-based Express Scripts, declined to comment on the court’s decision.

 The case is National Association of Drug Stores v.
-Express Scripts Inc. (ESRX), 12-cv-395, U.S. District Court, Western District of Pennsylvania (Pittsburgh).
+Express Scripts Inc. (ESRX:US), 12-cv-395, U.S. District Court, Western District of Pennsylvania (Pittsburgh).